-Principal Participant #2: Mrs. Smith coordinates all administrative activities of the Court.
+Principal Participant #2: Mrs. Rivera-Jones coordinates all administrative activities of the Court.
 She processes each application received in each County.
 She is the liaison between the County teams and the Judge.
 She is responsible for paying invoices, maintaining participant information, and sets the Court schedule.
-Mrs. Smith is also responsible for intake and interview of each interested or referred veteran and works with the veteran to determine program eligibility.
+Mrs. Rivera-Jones is also responsible for intake and interview of each interested or referred veteran and works with the veteran to determine program eligibility.

 Principal Participant #3: Mrs. Gibbs is an employee of the VA and is a direct link between the VA and the program participants and verifies veterans' military status for program eligibility.
 She coordinates veterans' health care and counseling services through the VA.
 She also maintains a large network of service providers and refers veterans as needed.

 Principal Participant #4: Dr. Overstreet is tasked with conducting evaluations in Collin County and making the final determination of the veteran's mental condition, including whether the service-related mental condition is causally linked with the alleged criminal activity as required by the statute.
 He also makes treatment recommendations and assists with identification of a continuum of care for the participants.

-Principal Participant #5: Dr. Ramos is tasked with conducting evaluations in Rockwall, Grayson, Kaufman, and Fannin counties and making the final determination of the veteran's mental condition, including whether the service-related mental condition is causally linked with the alleged criminal activity as required by statute.
-He also makes treatment recommendations and assists with a continuum of care for the participants.